How to Plan an Outdoor Living Space

-Uplights can be installed along with structures and walls, and downlights along walkways.
-Lights can even be installed by patios and along pathways, under capstones, and within retaining walls.
-Add a decorative touch by finishing off your space with a string or two of cafe lights.
+Uplights can be installed along structures, walls, and downlights along walkways.
+Lights can even be installed on patios, along pathways, under capstones, and within retaining walls.
+Finishing your space with a string or two cafe lights adds a decorative touch.

-Whether you’re cozying up under your patio cover or gathering around a fire pit, outdoor furniture provides a place for you and your guests to sit and relax in the great outdoors.
-There are many options that are affordable.
-But you want to make sure they’re appropriate for long-term use in a wide range of weather conditions.
+Whether cozying up under your patio cover or gathering around a fire pit, outdoor furniture provides a place for you and your guests to sit and relax in the great outdoors.
+Many options are affordable.
+But you want to ensure they’re appropriate for long-term use in various weather conditions.

 It’s often worth investing a few extra dollars to get durable pieces that will last longer and hold up in potentially harsh winter weather.

-Consider recycled HDPE (high-density polyethylene) furniture which offers minimal maintenance and a high level of durability.
-If you’ll be using it year-round, add removable cushions for extra comfortability and warmth during the fall and winter months.
+Consider recycled HDPE (high-density polyethylene) furniture that offers minimal maintenance and high durability.
+If you use it year-round, add removable cushions for extra comfort and warmth during fall and winter.

 Patio Covers and Pergolas

-An outdoor fireplace or fire pit adds a cozy element to any outdoor living space that is both functional and visually appealing.
+Outdoor fireplaces or fire pits add a cozy element to any outdoor living space that is both functional and visually appealing.
 Select a stand-alone fire pit in steel, bronze, or copper, or install a custom-built fireplace made from brick or stone.

 Fire features create a space for family and friends to gather and socialize while staying warm in the cooler temperatures.
-From romantic nights under the stars to roasting s’mores with the kids, a fire feature is sure to bring warmth to your winter.
+From romantic nights under the stars to roasting s’mores with the kids, a fire feature will surely bring warmth to your winter.

 Learn More: Why Your Outdoor Space Needs a Fire Feature